Synthetics Test Settings

 6. When you’re done modifying settings, click Preview to open a Test Preview Page, where you can check that the current settings are yielding your desired results.

-Note: Test Previews are not currently available for Autonomous tests.
+Note: Test previews are not currently available for Autonomous tests.

 7. Click Save to save the test and return to the TCC landing page.